INN/docs/staffing/onboarding/os-x-setup.md

 ## Communications

 Working remotely full-time only works if we're all in constant communication.
-[We use a host of tools](//github.com/INN/docs/blob/master/how-we-work/tools.md) for this, most of them are browser-based.
-You can use [HipChat](//www.hipchat.com/downloads%22) in the browser too.
-I strongly recommend installing that as a native client.
-Among other great things HipChat enables is the ability to share animated GIFs like this one:
+[We use a host of tools](/how-we-work/tools.md) for this, most of them are browser-based.
+Although you can use [HipChat](//www.hipchat.com) in the browser, we strongly recommend installing that as a native client on your computer (there's also a mobile app).

 Dropbox is another tool we use that really begs for a native client to be installed.
-Sharing files through email or instant messaging kinda stinks.
 Dropbox is like the shared network drive so common to Windows-based networks, only the files actually go on your computer instead of accessing them through some tenuous ethereal connection.
 This is why [FileVault](https://support.apple.com/en-us/HT4790) hard drive encryption is so important.

 Along with being able to share files and words, we need to be able to share secrets, aka passwords and logins.
-We use [1Password](https://agilebits.com/onepassword) vault, available for free as a 30-day trial followed by a $50 purchase.
-For keeping the keys safe for our organization's fleet of virtual facilities, that's a minor expense.
+We use [1Password](https://agilebits.com/onepassword), available for free as a 30-day trial followed by a $50 purchase (check with your supervisor to see if we have any existing licenses you can use before submitting a purchase request).
+There is a keychain file shared via dropbox that contains a number of shared logins.
+See [this guide](https://support.1password.com/guides/mac/share-a-vault.html) on how to set that up.

 ## Other Guides